celeen/archive/resume.md

 ^
 ####Sprout Social: Chicago, IL

-Write, maintain, and extend an army of disembodied robots that test Sprout's website.
-I work on a small, tightly knit and effocient team.
+Write, maintain, and extend an army of disembodied robots that test Sprout's website as part of a tightly knit and efficient team.

+Mentor new hires to the ASET role generally, but especially in Java, and in getting familiar with our software and workflow

 Mentor manual testers in use of git and cucumber; Their ability to add cucumber scenarios to our git repos increases the efficiency of the department as a whole

-Mentor new hires to the ASET role generally, but especially in Java, and in getting familiar with our software and workflow

-Write integration test suite for our backend

 Switched team from mercurial to git; established team's git workflow guidelines